alishudi/tts_hw/README.md

-dataloaders seem like they should work with tts delete tests mb audio folder from fastspeech isnt needed
+dataloaders seem like they should work with tts delete tests mb audio folder and utils from fastspeech isnt needed Default batch_size=16 transtransform_input_lengths is probably useless
-Default batch_size=16
-transtransform_input_lengths is probably useless